 Leeks and potatoes are really the star ingredients.
 Salt and pepper are required to accentuate the vegetables and I like the touch of olive oil to enrich the soup.
 An extra swirl of good quality olive oil as a garnish on the individual bowls is lovely too.
 This is really one of the most simple, iconic dishes you can make and it truly doesn't need anything else.

 "An excellent lunch or light supper need be no more that a good soup, a salad, cheese and fruit.
 "Julia Child

-Try this soup as is and have fun making it again and using it as a jumping off point for your creativity.
-A little bacon or ham, some watercress, carrot, turnip or whatever else you can dream up.
-I garnished mine with various herbs, greens and some rosemary flowers found in my garden for some texture variation.
+Try this soup as is and have fun making it again and use it as a jumping off point for your creativity.

-You can serve this potato leek soup cold with the addition of cream and voila!
-You have a traditional vichyssoise, perfect for a light summer lunch.
-Versatile recipe, right?!
+- Serve this potato leek soup cold!
+With the addition of some rich unsweetened nut milk you have an (almost) traditional vegan vichyssoise, perfect for a light summer lunch.

 The original recipe is simply equal parts leeks and potatoes, water and salt and simmered so feel free to be completely hands off if you wish.
-I enjoy the process of cooking and the fun of building flavours so I sauteed my leeks gently in a small bit of butter first and used a bay leaf from my garden.
+I enjoy the process of cooking and the fun of building flavours so I sauteed my leeks gently in a small bit of olive oil first and used a bay leaf from my garden.
 Many people choose to use stock, garlic, other herbs etc but I purposely chose to keep this simple in the spirit of Julia Child's recipe to enjoy the beauty, simplicity and pure flavour of the leeks.
 I urge you to try it first this way to see how amazing a few simple ingredients really can be and then adapt it to your preference as you make it again and again.

 I hope you find this soup a comforting reminder that sometimes all we need are the most basic of ingredients and a moment of peace in front of a warm stove.